-Request:
+Recommendation:

-The Office of Secretary of State requests \$200,000 to support a permanent civic engagement and youth outreach program.
+The Governor recommends \$200,000 for the Office of the Secretary of State (OSS) to support a permanent civic engagement and youth outreach program.
 These funds would be used to support a full-time civic engagement and youth outreach position in the Office of Secretary of State.